 These can be struggling rookies who want to know they’re not alone or disillusioned veterans who think they’re letting you in on the real deal.
 Sometimes their complaints feel refreshingly honest.
 If you want to know your school’s dirty secrets, this may be your best source.
-At the same time, you may notwant to know so much about your school’s dirty secrets, and excess time in the company of complainers can leave you feeling hopeless.
+At the same time, you may not want to know so much about your school’s dirty secrets.
+And excess time in the company of complainers can leave you feeling hopeless.
 It’s up to you to decide whether to stick around and listen or find an excuse to leave the room, but do think twice before jumping in with your own stories.
 You don’t want this person using them as examples when complaining to others.

-While being a rookie teacher is hard for most of us, these superstars have everything together from the first day, and they can’t wait to tell you about it.
-They’re sure they’ve solved every problem, even those that still plague experienced teachers.
-It goes without saying they have already thought of yourbest ideas.
-If you think a self-promoting colleague has some good ideas, go ahead and listen, but it’s usually best to avoid turning to self-promoters for advice.
-They are likely to repeat your problems to make themselves look better.
+These superstars have it all together and can’t wait to tell you about it.
+They’ve solved all the problems, so it goes without saying they have already thought of your best ideas.
+If you think a self-promoting colleague has some good ideas, go ahead and listen, but it’s usually best to avoid turning to self-promoting or one-upping teachers for advice.
+There’s a chance they may repeat your concerns to make themselves look better.
+There’s also a chance that the discussion could send you into a compare-and-despair tailspin.
 Instead, look for teachers who show evidence of quality teaching but are less vocal about how great they are.
 There is very little correlation between bragging and great teaching.
-In many cases, rookies who claim to have it all under control are secretly reassuring themselves.
+In many cases, teachers who claim to have it all under control are secretly reassuring themselves.

 How to make sure you aren’t the difficult co-worker.

-Choose your confidantes carefully, and be especially careful whom you talk to after a bad day.
-Find mentors who you trust to help you get better and feel better without repeating your concerns.
-This may mean finding a teacher who doesn’t work with you.
+Try to build a group of teaching mentors who you trust to help you get better and feel better without repeating your concerns.
+This may sometimes mean finding a teacher who doesn’t work with you.